byteflowjs/rcpack/README.md

 You may need to reload VSCode to take effect.

-Now, VSCode automatically show lint issues for all `currently opened tabs` only (on the bottom bar).
+Now, VSCode automatically shows lint issues for all `currently opened tabs` only (on the bottom bar).
 To lint all files, in editor:
  >- Hit `cmd+p`
  >- Type `>run task`
  >- Choose `eslint: lint whole folder`